sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Usage
 - Click the Tab Organizer icon to open the popup.
+- Use the search bar at the top to quickly find and switch to specific tabs.
+- Type any text to filter tabs by title or URL - results update in real-time.
+- Click on a search result to switch to that tab.
 - Use the clearly labeled buttons to manage your tabs.
 - View the current tab and group count at the top.
 - Experience smooth interactions with subtle animations.
 - Enjoy a sleek, modern dark UI that reduces eye strain and enhances focus.

 ## Recent Updates
+- **Tab Search Feature (May 2025)**: Added powerful tab search functionality that allows users to quickly find and switch to tabs by searching for text in titles or URLs.
 - **UI Redesign (May 2025)**: Completely revamped the user interface with a modern flat design, consistent button styling, improved spacing, and subtle animations for a more polished user experience.

 ## License